eibex/reaction-light/README.md

 ```
 ## Setup
 - Clone the repository using `git clone https://github.com/eibex/reaction-light.git` (or download it as a `*.zip` file)
-- Run `setup.py` and follow the instructions or edit the `config.ini` file manually:
+- Run `setup.py` and follow the instructions or edit the `reaction-light-files/config.ini` file manually:
   - Insert the token of your bot (found at: https://discordapp.com/developers/applications/)
   - Choose a prefix of your liking (default is `rl!`)
   - Name is not currently used and can be left blank